long water

 #longwater

-long water: fibre stories illuminates spiritual, ancestral, and physical connections to water through fibre practices of artists from Yuwaalaraay (North West NSW), Quandamooka (Moreton Bay, South East QLD), Kuku Yalanji (Far North QLD), Zenadh Kes (Torres Strait Islands, QLD), Yurruwi (Milingimbi Island, NT), and surrounding homelands.
-Together this group—Aboriginal and Torres Strait Islander women, spanning different generations and ancestries—share an inseparable relationship to water, be it the vast sea, inland waterways, or expansive river systems.
+Long Water: Fibre Stories illuminates spiritual, ancestral, and physical connections to water through fibre practices by artists from Yuwaalaraay (North-West New South Wales), Quandamooka (Moreton Bay, South-East Queensland), Kuku Yalanji (Far-North Queensland), Zenadh Kes (Torres Strait Islands, Queensland), Yurruwi (Milingimbi Island, Norther Territory), and surrounding homelands.
+Together this group—Aboriginal and Torres Strait Islander women, of different generations and ancestries—share an inseparable relationship to water, be it vast sea, inland waterway, or expansive river system.

-Collectively, long water celebrates the stories of regeneration and continuation of important cultural traditions, and the strong women and vital water places that sustain them.
-The country, and wide range of environments, practices, and knowledge represented speak to both deep time and contemporary experiences—bringing into focus the importance of water to our cultural health and our capacity for resilience.
+Long Water celebrates stories of regeneration, the continuation of important cultural traditions, and the strong women and vital water places that sustain them.
+The country—and the wide range of environments, practices, and knowledges represented—speak to both deep time and contemporary experience, asserting the importance of water to our cultural health and capacity for resilience.

 This exhibition has been developed through relationships with artists and communities, particularly the Milingimbi Art and Culture Centre and Moa Arts.